 “I can help on the weekends.
 But that still leaves Wednesday, which I can’t do.
 Of the two agencies we interviewed, which one did you like best?”

-Why do you think your loved one wants only you?
-Safety?
-Cost?
-Dignity?
-How might you address his or her concerns and still express your need for help?
+Why do you think your loved one is refusing help?
+How might you address their concerns and still express your need for assistance?

 Some tasks are more than one would ask a friend or unskilled helper to do.
 But bringing a meal or taking your parent shopping is simple.
 And even having one less thing on your To Do list can be a big relief.

 Family caregivers often report the most difficult part is the act of asking someone to help.
 That’s understandable.
 We’re all busy.
 You don’t want to intrude.
 Friends and relations even say, “Keep me posted, and let me know if there’s anything I can do.”
 But it’s hard to remember and follow up when the time comes and you realize you could use a helping hand.

 With the Internet, tools are now available that can help everyone stay more connected.
 One especially useful tool is a simple, free, online calendar service offered by Lotsa Helping Hands, a nonprofit technology company.

 Lotsa Helping Handsallows you to create a “community” of interested individuals.
 You enter their names and email addresses into your account and can easily send updates about your loved one’s condition.
 (For those familiar with the Internet, this online service is like a private, family blog.)
 You can upload photos.
 People can write back.
 Conversations can occur online.
 Only people you have authorized to be part of your online community will have the login information needed to participate.

 The calendar tool is what makes Lotsa Helping Hands special.
 No longer do you have to make embarrassing phone calls asking for help.
 No more leaving messages and getting three positive responses.
 Then you have to call two people back and say no, but ask them to please respond next time…